SimonYip22/Neural-Network-ICU-Deterioration-Predictor/README.md

 # Timestamp features rationale
 - We compute rolling window features over 1h, 4h, and 24h intervals.
-   - Mean, min, max, and std capture the magnitude and variability of vitals.
+   - Mean, min, max capture the magnitude and variability of vitals.
    - Slope gives the trend — whether the vital is rising or falling and how fast.
    - AUC measures cumulative exposure, i.e., how much and for how long a patient has experienced abnormal values.
 - These features provide temporal context for the ML model, so it doesn’t just see isolated values but also their trajectory over time.